rkadlec/ubuntu-ranking-dataset-creator/README.md

 ###generate.sh:
 ####DESCRIPTION:
-Script that calls create_ubuntu_dataset.py
+Script that calls `create_ubuntu_dataset.py`
-This is the script you should run to download the dataset
+This is the script you should run in order to download the dataset

 ###create_ubuntu_dataset.py:
 ####DESCRIPTION: